MatthewWilletts/matthewwilletts.github.io/_posts/2021-1-27-Defending-VAEs-from-Adversarial-Attack.md

 Ok, so why does that happen?

 Let's start by thinking about what happens when we attack a standard deep auto-encoder, rather that a VAE.
-That means reconstructions are made entirely deterministically: we map a data point to its hidden, bottlenecked, representation from just a forward pass through a neural network, and then we pass that determinisitic value through the decoder to get our reconstruction.
+That means reconstructions are made entirely deterministically: we map a data point to its hidden, bottle-necked, representation from just a forward pass through a neural network, and then we pass that deterministic value through the decoder to get our reconstruction.
 In training such a model we are not explicitly demanding that nearby points in the hidden space decode to similar points in data space -- it can do perfectly well learning a lookup-table.

 For sufficiently powerful and flexible neural networks there is no particular reason why nearby embedded points should decode to look much like each other.